-Immune Boosting garlic, mushrooms, onions, chilies and kale along with turkey meat for the perfect wellness soup.
+Immune Wellness Soup, extracting its antioxidants from garlic, mushrooms, onions, chilies and kale along with turkey meat, for the perfect wellness soup.

 Have you caught it yet?
-Hope not, but if you have or when you do, you will want this hot soup created just for cold and flu season as well as the C-Virus.
+Hope not, but if you have or when you do, you will want this hot immune wellness soup I created just for cold and flu season as well as the C-Virus.

 Many of us may have learned late in life how to use food as a preventative against disease, or at least lessen its blow when it does hit.